frusdelion/crocodoc-php/README.md

 ## Using the Crocodoc API Library

+### Errors

+Errors are handled by throwing exceptions.
+We throw instances of CrocodocException.

-Since any Crocodoc API call can return an exception, these examples assume you are wrapping the code in a try/catch block.
+Note that any Crocodoc API call can throw an exception.
+When making API calls, put them in a try/catch block.
+You can see examples.php to see working code for each method using try/catch blocks.

 ### Document